awakwe/Doc-statistics/README.md

    C. Final thoughts on the importance of confidence intervals in statistical analysis.

+> 📢 **Coming Soon!** We're currently working on providing detailed information for various tutoring subjects.
+Stay tuned for comprehensive explanations and examples.
+In the meantime, if you have any specific questions or need assistance, feel free to call, text, or email Tony ASAP!

 # Doctoral Statistics Study Guide: Assignment - Week 4

+> 📢 **Coming Soon!** We're currently working on providing detailed information for various tutoring subjects.
+Stay tuned for comprehensive explanations and examples.
+In the meantime, if you have any specific questions or need assistance, feel free to call, text, or email Tony ASAP!

 ## I. Introduction
    - Purpose of the assignment
    - Review of key topics: probability, sampling distributions, and confidence intervals
    - Overview of the SPSS software and dataset selection process

+> 📢 **Coming Soon!** We're currently working on providing detailed information for various tutoring subjects.
+Stay tuned for comprehensive explanations and examples.
+In the meantime, if you have any specific questions or need assistance, feel free to call, text, or email Tony ASAP!

 ## II.
 Preparing for the Assignment
    - Review of Learning Resources on probability, sampling distributions, and confidence intervals